-After turning on the ignition, average fuel consumption will be shown after travelling approximately 100 metres.
+The average fuel consumption will be shown after having travelled approximately 100 metres.
 Until then dashes will appear in the display.
 The display will be updated every 5 seconds while the vehicle is in motion.
 The amount of fuel used will not be shown.